WASTE

 The building of overcapacity W-t-E plants overseas has resulted in companies importing waste to keep their plants running.

-Westport 2018 - Importation of Waste from Australia and Pacific Islands
+Barging Waste: The Importation of Waste from Australia and the Pacific Islands

 SIRRL and REL director Paul Taylor was asked in a recent short film by Frank Films if importing waste was an option.
 His response was no.